Exporting Query Results in CSV or JSON Format¶

 .
 You provide an OPAL query in a JSON-encoded POST request, and the API endpoint returns data in either CSV or newline-delimited JSON.

-This tutorial demonstrates how to use the cURL command line utility to perform the following tasks:
+This tutorial demonstrates how to use the cURL command line utility to send a correctly formatted query request using the Export API.

 APIs